ErnestoTz-WR/Udemy-React-Maximilian/05-RenderingLists_ConditionalContent/README.md

 *The exercise is being develop on the "03-Module/01-starting-setup" application*

+A final version of the application is found on this module.

 ## Display dynamic Lists

 We use `.map` which is a built-in function from arrays.
 This will allow us to copy every element inside the array and map it to another specific object (in this case a Custom Component)